 Scope: Resident and Non-Resident Taxation

-Resident companies are subject to tax on profits where ever arising.
-Non resident companies carrying on business in Grenada are subject to tax on profits arising from trade or business in Grenada.
+Resident and Non-resident companies carrying on business in Grenada are subject to tax on profits accruing directly or indirectly from all sources in Grenada.

 Payments of Tax